 The audit program for Exhibited Animals allows the Department to verify that licensees are complying with the Exhibited Animals Protection Act 1986 and Exhibited Animals Protection Regulation 2010.
-The audit and compliance program also assures the industry that a robust system is in place to maintain the integrity of the industry, which is consistently applied, and is risk based.
+The audit and compliance program also assures the industry that a robust system is in place which maintains the integrity of the industry, is consistently applied, and is risk based.

 The aim of this document is to provide both Compliance Officers and licensees with a consistent information and understanding of the audit process.
 This guidance document can also be used by licensees to understand why defects are identified during audits, and the severity of potential defects.